zandao682/SillyTavern-MultihogDnDFramework/README.md

 I wasn't satisfied with any of the commercial offerings available (AI Realm, AI Dungeon, Friends & Fables, etc.), so I made my own D&D platform inside SillyTavern.

 **Crucially, the system is input-output, not just some glorified stats collector.
-Your state info feeds back into the narrative AI.**
+Every single thing has a backend.**

 ---

 ### The Core Components:

-1. 🖥️ **RPG State Tracker** — Extracts and maintains HP, inventory, party, buffs, XP, spells, and more via a dedicated second-pass model.
+1. 🖥️ **RPG State Tracker** -  Extracts and maintains HP, inventory, party, buffs, XP, spells, and more via a dedicated second-pass model.
 Injects a rolling State Memo back into each prompt to keep the AI (and you) on track.
-2. 🎲 **Hybrid RNG System** — A dual-engine approach to tabletop physics.
+2. 🎲 **Hybrid RNG System** - A dual-engine approach to tabletop physics.
-   - **RNG Queue (Combat)**: Pre-seeded deterministic dice injected into every turn for high-speed, zero-latency combat resolution, neatly within a single output.
-Sidesteps the unreliability and massive input token costs of tool chains.
+   - RNG Queue: Pre-seeded deterministic dice injected into every turn.
+Cheaper than using tool calls and very smooth when a lot of rolls are used in sequence such as in combat.
-   - **Tool Call RNG (Narrative)**: A proactive AI-driven rolling system for non-combat skill checks.
-Features a "Waterproof" commitment logic where the AI must declare a DC before seeing the result, preventing narrative sycophancy and cheating.
+   - Tool Call RNG: Enables a commitment logic where the AI must declare a DC before seeing the result, completely preventing sycophancy.
-3. 🤖 **The Lorebook Agent** — A fully autonomous lorebook manager that creates, updates, activates, and deactivates lorebooks for you in the background.
-Handles the macroscopic consistency of your adventure.
-Includes cleanup tools, full audit chunking, and an automated World Engine that generates daily background reports for off-screen NPC actions and faction events.
+3. 🤖 **Lorebook Agent** - Automatically creates, activates/deactivates, updates, consolidates, etc, lorebook entries, ensuring long-term memory despite summarization.
 4. 🌍 **World Progression** - A system that creates daily (or more frequent) reports about NPC/world affairs using existing lore entries as well as an optional world "skeleton" created beforehand.
-The world moves regardless of you in the background.
+The world moves regardless of you.

 Together they solve the four core problems of LLM tabletop RP: the AI forgetting your inventory/spells, the AI forgetting long-term context, you always winning (aka. plot armor), and the world being static outside of the immediate player's bubble.
 I have high confidence in the system's reliability—you can just play and not worry about tinkering with much of anything.